Orion98MC/Trout/README.md

 				public function create() { ... }
 				public function delete($id) { ... }

-Note that some actions expect a parameter '$id' (name it accordingly) Trout will only create resource routing rules for actions that are implemented.
+Note that some actions expect a parameter '$id' (name it accordingly).

+Trout will only create resource routing rules for actions that are implemented.
 You can for example implement a controller class with only #index() public instance method, in which case only one (corresponding) routing rule will be created by Trout.

-!
 If you want to change the request to controller actions mappings you may override Trout to provide a custom protected $_resource_actions